 CU Denver is located on the Auraria Campus in downtown Denver.
 Our campus includes buildings on both sides of Speer Boulevard.
 Students get the best of both worlds—classroom buildings and open green spaces on the west and the vibrant metropolitan charm of historic LoDo (lower downtown) on the east.

-Three beautiful buildings are central to our student community: Student Commons, Student Wellness Center, and City Heights, our new first-year student housing building (opening soon).
+Three beautiful buildings are central to our student community: Student Commons, Student Wellness Center, and City Heights, our new first-year student housing building.
 Students get together at Student Commons to study and eat.
-It’s also home to Lynx Centeral, a help desk for prospective and current students that provides resources, referrals, and solutions.
+It’s also home to Lynx Central, a help desk for prospective and current students that provides resources, referrals, and solutions.
 The Student Wellness Center houses a state-of-the-art sports and recreation facility, a Wellness Suite that includes the CU Denver Food Pantry, study rooms, a game lounge, and a two-story climbing wall.
-And City Heights, currently under construction, will house our students in the center of campus life.
+And City Heights houses our students in the center of campus life.

 On the east side of Speer Boulevard, you will find our three buildings located in the heart of downtown Denver: Lawrence Street Center, CU Denver Building, and the Business School.
 The three buildings are within walking distance of many restaurants, cafes, and shops, as well as the 16th Street Mall.

 For students who want a beautiful place to study, the Ninth Street Historic Park showcases one of the oldest restored residential blocks in Denver.
 CU Denver’s Emmanuel Art Gallery is also notable, as it is housed in Denver’s oldest surviving church and synagogue.
 The Auraria Campus is a lively setting with unique structures around every corner.